 We set a limited, age appropriate level of homework.
 The purpose is to provide children with chances to practice and consolidate their learning, to share their learning with people at home and to encourage them to develop self discipline and independence.

-It is our intention that work set for completion at home should provide chances to rehearse and practice concepts that have already been met in school.
+It is our intention that work set for completion at home should provide chances to rehearse and practice concepts that have already been met in school: using recap to embed knowledge in long term memory.
 We also try to provide homework regularly to help your child establish routines.
-Please contact your child’s class teacher if your child appears not to be receiving regular homework in line with the guidance overleaf or if they regularly struggle to complete it independently.
-If your child is struggling with a particular piece of homework please put a note on the homework itself so that school staff can follow it up.
+Please contact your child’s class teacher if your child appears not to be receiving regular homework or if they regularly struggle to complete it independently.
+If your child is struggling with a particular piece of homework please put a note on the homework itself so that school staff can follow it up or contact the teacher directly via Seesaw.

 Some hints for homework